 Teaching ESL to adults is an extremely rewarding and interesting profession.
 Since I started teaching English as a Second Language, I've met many incredible people from all over the world.
 I've learned about cultures, expressions, politics, and social structures that are different from my own.

 Every class is an opportunity to help and to teach, but it's also an opportunity to learn and to receive.

-You can also check out the Sitemap to see a complete list of the pages on Teaching ESL to Adults.
+Check out the Sitemap to see a complete list of the pages in my site.

-If you want to find specific words or phrases quickly, use the Google search box below to find ESL and EFL info.
+You can also find specific words or phrases quickly by using the Google search box below to find ESL and EFL info.

 Off course, you can always bookmark this site, but probably the quickest way to learn when I add new pages, worksheets, resources, etc., is to "Like" and follow me on Facebook

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.